 Director, Conflict Management Program

-As a student, Professor White founded the Fordham School of Law Dispute Resolution Society, an organization which has been honored by the American Bar Association as a model for other institutions.
-He holds the rare distinction of being a two-time national champion in interschool competition (National Criminal Procedure Moot Court Tournament: Team Title & Best Brief – Appellant Award; ABA Representation in Mediation Competition).
+As a law student, Professor White co-founded the Fordham Dispute Resolution Society, a student organization that the American Bar Association has lauded as a model for other institutions.
+He was a two-time interschool competition national champion (2000 National Criminal Procedure Moot Court Tournament, Best Brief – Appellant Award; 2002 ABA Representation in Mediation Competition).
 He subsequently coached three separate schools to Representation in Mediation Competition regional titles: Fordham (2004, 2005, 2006, 2007); Benjamin N. Cardozo (2008); and Seton Hall (2010, 2011).

-As a practicing attorney, Professor White specializes in the resolution of federal complex commercial litigation and white-collar criminal defense.
-Notable representations include firearms distributors in NAACP v.
-AcuSport, et al. (seminal case in public nuisance law recognized by the National Law Journal as among the Top 10 Defense Verdicts of that year.
+Prior to joining the full-time legal academy, Professor White specialized in complex commercial litigation and white-collar criminal defense.
+He was a member of the trial team in NAACP v.
+AcuSport, et al. (EDNY 2003), a case recognized by the National Law Journal as one of the Top 10 Defense Verdicts of that year.
 He defended one of the principal figures in United States v.
-LoCascio, et al. (prosecution recognized by both the FBI and the United States Attorney for the Eastern District of New York as the largest non-securities consumer fraud in United States history).
-Most recently he represented an individual who stood accused of the allegedly fraudulent sale of $88 million of automated teller machines.
+LoCascio, et al. (EDNY 2005), a case the Department of Justice has characterized as the largest non-securities consumer fraud in American history.
+More recently, he defended an individual accused of the $80 million fraudulent sale of automated teller machines.

-Professor White is a member of the adjunct faculties of the Georgetown University Law Center (Negotiation Seminar), the Fordham University School of Law (Advanced Client Counseling Seminar), and the Yeshiva University Benjamin N. Cardozo adjunct faculties.
-He taught International & Domestic Dispute Resolution at Queens University (Belfast, Northern Ireland) and University College Dublin (Republic of Ireland) as a member of the Fordham Belfast / Dublin Summer Program.
-Professor White holds a Bachelor’s Degree in Philosophy and a Masters in Liberal Studies from Fordham University.
+Professor White is a member of the adjunct faculties of the Georgetown University Law Center (Negotiation Seminar), the Fordham University School of Law (Advanced Client Counseling Seminar), and the Yeshiva University Benjamin N. Cardozo School of Law (Dispute Resolution Processes).
+He taught International & Domestic Dispute Resolution at Queens University (Belfast, Northern Ireland) and University College Dublin (Republic of Ireland) as a member of the Fordham Summer Program.

 Negotiating Enduring Corporate Change: How the Task Force on Equality and Fairness in Roberts v.
 Texaco Helped to Facilitate Corporate Change, 21 ADR & The Law 21st Edition (2005) (Co-Author Cathy Cronin-Harris)